brandonjschwartz/engineering-website/_posts/sales.md

 Too busy to read it?

-If you only have time for "cliffnotes", Pink was interviewed by our a member of our editorial team - responsible for the great content we see on the YP home page.
+If you only have time for "cliffnotes", Pink was interviewed by a member of our editorial team - they are responsible for the great content we see on the YP home page.

 Check it out.
 [Click here for the interview.]